 is figured daily for a fraction of a month, based on a 365-day year.

 Tax × annual interest rate × number of full years.

 Tax × monthly interest rate × number of months.

 Tax × daily interest rate × number of days.

-Interest rates and effective dates are the same for refunds and tax due:
+Interest rates may change once a calendar year and are the same for refunds and tax due: